marinarasauced/gazebo_bluerov2/README.md

-# BlueROV2 in Gazebo Garden
+# BlueROV2 in Gazebo Harmonic

 This is a model of the BlueROV2, including support for both the base and heavy configurations, that runs in Gazebo Garden.
 It uses the BuoyancyPlugin,